n0bel/esp8266-mDNSResponder/README.md

 Helps with resolving <hostname>.local to IP addresses on your local network.

+It allows multiple host names and ip resolution (up to 5).
+It utilizes one (1) UDP connection (out of the 4 that the SDK supports)

 The main code is in driver/mDNSresp.c and include/driver/mDNSresp.h

 A test/example is given as user/user_main.c